dynverse/dynmethods/inst/doc/angle.md

 defprm <- get_default_parameters(method)
 ```

-Applying the method on the toy dataset can be performed using the `execute_method` function.
+Applying the method on the toy dataset can be performed using the `infer_trajectory` function.

 ``` r
 out <- execute_method(toy_tasks, method, parameters = defprm)[[1]]